ropensci-archive/tidytags/CONTRIBUTING.md

 # Contributing

 This contributing guide has been derived from the {tidyverse} boilerplate (see their high-level [contributing guide](https://www.tidyverse.org/contribute/)).
 If you have any questions about contributing, please don't hesitate to [reach out](https://bretsw.github.io/tidytags/#getting-help).
 We appreciate every contribution.
+We suggest first reading the [Getting started with tidytags](https://bretsw.github.io/tidytags/articles/setup.html) vignette.

 ## Code of conduct